-As you may know, the ACEC Colorado Scholarship & Education Foundation is organized as a 501(c)(3) organization with the intention of providing financial support in the form of tuition to full-time Colorado college students pursuing a bachelor’s degree in an Accreditation Board for Engineering and Technology (ABET)-approved engineering or surveying program in Colorado.
+As you may know, the ACEC Colorado Scholarship & Education Foundation is organized as a 501(c)(3) organization with the intention of providing financial support in the form of tuition to full-time Colorado college students pursuing a bachelor’s degree in an Accreditation Board for Engineering & Technology (ABET)-approved engineering or surveying program in Colorado.
 The foundation also supports two high-school level

 scholarships for students planning to study engineering in college.
 Click here for a flier about this academic year’s program.

 Contributions to the Foundation are tax deductible to the extent allowed by law under Internal Revenue Code Section 170.

 The 2019 scholarship application portal is now closed.
 The 2020 application will be online on this page in late Fall 2019.

 Katherine McQuie University of Colorado – Boulder Leonard Rice Memorial

 Cherish Spengler University of Colorado – Boulder William Russell Stoneman

 Caleb Ring Colorado School of Mines Fu Hua Chen

 Camden Fraser Colorado School of Mines Sandy Donnel Memorial

 Katherine Kerstiens Colorado School of Mines Muller Engineering James M. Condon Memorial